-It is not currently practicable to provide an estimate of the financial impact of these matters or what effect, if any, that these matters might have upon the Company's financial position.
+It is not currently practicable to provide an estimate of the financial impact of the matters in this section, or what effect, if any, that these matters might have upon the Company's financial position in any particular period.
+Among other things, a breach of any of the NPA provisions could lead to prosecutions in relation to BBPLC's benchmark interest rate submissions and could have significant consequences for BBPLC and the Company's current and future business operations in the US.